Hey there, hungry people!

 - salt & pepper to taste

-- Preheat the oven to 425°F. In a skillet, heat 1 tablespoon of olive oil over medium high heat.
+- Preheat the oven to 425°F (220°C).
+In a skillet, heat 1 tablespoon of olive oil over medium-high heat.
 Sear the chicken breast on each side until browned but not cooked through.
 Remove from the pan.

 - Add the remaining tablespoon of olive oil to the pan and toss in the chopped potatoes.
-Cook for a few minutes and when the potatoes are beginning to brown slightly, add in the frozen veggies followed by the herbs.
+Cook for a few minutes until the potatoes begin to brown slightly.

-- Once veggies have thawed and softened, pour in the chicken broth and bring to a boil.
+- Pour in the chicken broth and bring it to a boil.
 Then add the cream of mushroom soup and stir to combine.
-Bring back to a bubble.
+Bring it back to a bubble.

-- Chop the chicken (it will be raw in the center) and add into the filling.
-Grease 2 ramekins and press 1/4 square of puff pastry into each.
+- Chop the seared chicken into pieces (it will be raw in the center) and add it to the filling mixture.

 - Use a ladle to scoop 1 cup of the filling into each ramekin.
-Use another 1/4 square of the puff pastry and press together the edges.
-Brush the egg wash across the tops and poke small slits in the top to help the pie breathe while cooking.
+Top each ramekin with another 1/4 of the puff pastry sheet, pressing the edges together.

-- Place into the oven for 12-15 minutes, or until the puff pastry is golden brown on top.
-Remove and let cool on a cooling rack for at least 10 minutes prior to serving – the insides will be piping hot.
-Enjoy!
+- Place the ramekins into the preheated oven and bake for 12-15 minutes, or until the puff pastry is golden brown on top.